MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 ## Dynamic USB-C disablement: Surface Laptop Studio 2

-USB-C disablement is a new feature that enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
+Dynamic USB-C disablement is a new feature that enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
 When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever Surface Laptop Studio 2 is undocked or connected to an unauthorized dock.
 This means that when your users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
 However, when they go off-site, they can still connect to a dock to use accessories or a monitor but cannot use the USB ports to transfer data.

 Dynamic USB-C disablement provides IT admins with greater flexibility to manage devices with a new "Mode 3" in addition to existing operational modes: